Friendster was a social networking service that allowed you to set up user profiles, connect with other people, and communicate with them.

 Most of Friendster’s users would eventually migrate over Myspace, which was then beaten out by Facebook.

-From its inception in 2002 to its eventual sale in late 2009, Friendster would experience changes in its C-suite.
+From its inception in 2002 to its eventual sale in late 2009, Friendster would experience constant changes in its C-suite.

 In fact, the company had a total of six different CEOs over that very same time span.
 Each and every one of those CEOs brought with him a unique leadership style and vision for the company, which made it tough to plan for the long-term.